 However, it is possible that individuals pay attention to those signals only because they do not observe their ideal signals, such as inflation statistics.
-In the treatment arm Statistics (1.5 percent) + Products, experimental subjects were provided with the table of statistics for past annual inflation averaging 1.5 percent and, immediately afterward, they were presented with one of the Products tables with the price changes of supermarket products.
-Relative to the average price change from a random set of six products, inflation statistics are much more precisely estimated.
-Thus, when confronted with these two pieces of information, we expect an economic professional to put all weight on the statistics information and ignore the supermarket prices information.
-In other words, the null hypothesis of rational learning predicts that the Statistics (1.5 percent) + Products (0 percent) and Statistics (1.5 percent) + Products (3 percent) treatments should have the same effect on expectations.
-Figure 5, panels E and F, show the distribution of expectations under these two treatment arms (see the online Appendix for the rest of treatment arms).
+In the treatment arm Statistics (1.5%)+Products, experimental subjects were provided with the table of statistics for past annual inflation averaging 1.5% and, immediately afterward, they were presented with one of the Products tables with the price changes of supermarket products.
+Relative to the average price change from a random set of six products, inflation statistics are extremely more precisely estimated.
+As a result, when confronted to these two pieces of information, we would expect an economic professional to put all weight on the statistics information and ignore the supermarket prices information.
+In other words, the null hypothesis of rational learning predicts that the Statistics (1.5%)+Products (0%) and Statistics (1.5%)+Products (3%) treatments should have the same effects on expectations.
+Figure 5.e and 5.f show the distribution of expectations under these two treatment arms (see Figures B.2 and B.3 for the rest of treatment arms).
 We can confidently reject the null hypothesis of rational learning: even though these individuals have the latest inflation statistics readily available to them, they assign a significant weight on much less reliable information on supermarket prices.

-Column 2 of Table 1, panel A, shows the estimates of learning rates for the treatment arm Statistics (1.5 percent) + Products.
-When both statistics and supermarket prices are shown, the α coefficient for the supermarket prices is 0.449 (p-value < 0.01), even higher than the α of 0.283 (p-value < 0.01) for the statistics (the difference is statistically significant at the 1 percent level).
+Column (2) of Table 1.a shows the estimates of learning rates for the treatment arm Statistics (1.5%)+Products.
+When both statistics and supermarket prices were shown, the α coefficient for the supermarket prices is 0.449 (p-value<0.01), even higher than the α of 0.283 (p-value<0.01) for the statistics (the difference is statistically significant at the 1% level).
 These results suggest that, whenever the two signals disagree with each other, individuals are more willing to incorporate signals closer to their everyday experience, such as a list of price changes for specific products, than signals derived from statistics.

 The behavioral framework for thinking about subjective probabilities provides plausible explanations for this finding.
-A first interpretation has to do with the under-appreciation of the effects of sample sizes on the likelihood of different proportions of a sample (Kahneman and Tversky 1972), also known as nonbelief in the law of large numbers.
-For instance, Benjamin, Moore, and Rabin (2013) show that averages estimated with sample sizes of 10 and 1,000 are perceived as equally precisely estimated.
-This could explain why individuals assign as much weight to the supermarket prices (based on fewer than 10 price changes) as they do to inflation statistics (based on thousands of price changes).
-A second interpretation relies on the concept of the availability heuristic, according to which individuals give more weight to information that is easier to recall.
-For instance, individuals incorrectly report that there are more words that start with the letter "k" than words with "k" as the third letter, presumably because it takes a more concentrated effort to think of any words in which "k" is the third letter (Tversky and Kahneman 1973).
-According to the availability heuristic, prices of products are more familiar and easier to recall than inflation statistics, which explains why individuals put so much weight on this information.
-Last, an alternative interpretation may be that, even in a developed country like the United States, some individuals distrust official statistics (see, Cavallo, Cruces, and Perez-Truglia 2016), or they may fail to comprehend how representative they are.
+A first interpretation has to do with the under-appreciation of the effects of sample sizes on the likelihood of different proportions of a sample (Kahneman and Tversky, 1972), also known as non-belief in the law of large numbers.
+For instance, Benjamin et al. (2013) show that averages estimated with samples sizes of 10 and 1,000 are perceived as equally precisely estimated.
+This could explain why individuals put as much weight to the supermarket prices (based on less than 10 price changes) than to inflation statistics (based on thousands of price changes).
+A second interpretation relies on the concept of availability heuristic, according to which individuals give more weight to information that is easier to recall.
+For instance, individuals incorrectly report that there are more words that start with the letter "k" than words with "k" as the third letter, presumably because it takes a more concentrated effort to think of any words in which "k" is the third letter (Tversky and Kahneman, 1973).
+According to the availability heuristic, prices of products are more familiar and easier to recall than inflation statistics, therefore explaining why individuals put so much weight on this information.
+Last, an alternative interpretation may be that, even in a developed country like the United States, some individuals distrust official statistics (see Cavallo, Perez-Truglia and Cruces, 2016), or they may fail to comprehend how representative they are.